 Sometimes you may also need other kinds of care to help treat infections or low blood cell counts.

-Chemo can have many side effects like:
+Chemo can have a lot of side effects like:

 But these problems tend to go away after treatment ends.
 There are ways to treat most chemo side effects.
 Be sure to talk to your cancer care team so they can help.

 Monoclonal antibodies are man-made versions of immune system proteins (antibodies) that attach to a certain place on CLL cells.
 They can help kill the cells or tell them to die.

 These drugs are given into a vein.
 They can be given alone or along with chemo.
 There are different kinds of these drugs.
 Each one can cause different side effects, so ask your doctor what you can expect.

 Targeted drugs are newer treatments used for CLL.
 These drugs affect mainly CLL cells and not normal cells in the body.
 They may work even if other treatment doesn’t.
 They often come as pills that you can take at home.
 These drugs have different side effects from chemo, and they're often not as bad.

 Clinical trials are research studies that test new drugs or other treatments in people.
 They compare standard treatments with others that may be better.

 Clinical trials are one way to get the newest cancer treatment.
 They're the best way for doctors to find better ways to treat cancer.
 If there's one that’s studying the kind of cancer you have, it’s up to you whether to take part.
 And if you do sign up for a clinical trial, you can always stop at any time.